Into The Woods—For Birds!

 Martha Harbison is a birder and an editor at the National Audubon Society, based in New York, New York.

-Purbita Saha is a Senior Associate Editor at the National Audubon Society in New York, New York.
+Purbita Saha is a Senior Editor at Popular Science in New York, New York.

 MOLLY WEBSTER: This is Science Friday.
 I’m Molly Webster sitting in for Ira Flatow.
 This summer, the Science Friday Book Club is reading Jennifer Ackerman’s The Genius of Birds, all about the many ways that birds can be brilliant, from tool-making crows to the artistic genius of bowerbirds.
 And it’s not too late for you to join in.
 Learn more at ScienceFriday.com/bookclub.